Off-nuclear H2O maser and dense molecular gas in NGC1068: RESULTS

+Figure~\ref{f1} shows the 5\,GHz continuum map of NGC\,1068 presented in \citet{gal04}, obtained at $\sim$ 0.1 $\arcsec$ $\times$ 0.05 $\arcsec$ angular resolution by MERLIN, overlaid on the total intensity map of the \hco (3--2) emission obtained by ALMA in Figure~\ref{f5}.
+Figure~\ref{f2} shows 22 GHz \ho maser spectrum towards the center of the galaxy that was taken at the Effelsberg 100-m Telescope in September 2022.
+Figure~\ref{f3} shows the maser spectra obtained by MERLIN towards the positions of components S1 and C in the velocity range of \vlsr = 800 $-$ 997 \km (the blue-shifted velocity range), \vlsr = 994 $-$ 1190 \km (the systemic velocity range) towards the location of the nucleus S1, and \vlsr = 800 $-$ 1000 \km towards the radio jet component C. The peak flux density of the maser is 30 \mb at \vlsr= 865 \km with a signal-to-noise ratio (SNR) of $\sim$5.
+The position of the maser at \vlsr = 1162 \km with a peak flux of 32 \mb~ near the systemic velocity is RA= 02$^{\rm h}$42$^{\rm m}$40.7093$^{\rm s}$, Dec.= -00$^{\circ}$00$\arcmin$47.9479$\arcsec$ (J2000).
+This coincides with the position of the AGN (RA = 02$^{\rm h}$42$^{\rm m}$40.71$^{\rm s}$, Dec. = -00$^{\circ}$00$'$47.94$\arcsec$ (J2000)) reported in \citet{ima18}.
 The \ho maser in the nuclear region of the galaxy was searched within the field of view of 0.768 $\times$ 0.768 arcsec$^2$, centred on the phase tracking centre of the galaxy and in the velocity range of \vlsr = $\sim$ 800 -- 1189 \kmss.
 We identified possible minor peaks straddling over a few spectral channels centred at \vlsr = 980.4 \kms.
 The centre velocity of the peak is similar to the known off-nuclear maser emission at V= 984.1$\pm$ 1.2 \kms \citep{gal01}.
-The position of the off-nuclear maser is RA = 02$^{\rm h}$42$^{\rm m}$40.714$^{\rm s}$, Dec. = -00$^{\circ}$00$'$47.653$\arcsec$ (J2000), the location of which is located near the radio continuum source C (RA = 02$^{\rm h}$42$^{\rm m}$40.715$^{\rm s}$, Dec. = -00$^{\circ}$00$'$47.636$\arcsec$ (J2000)) \citep{mux96}.
+The position of the off-nuclear maser is RA = 02$^{\rm h}$42$^{\rm m}$40.714$^{\rm s}$, Dec. = -00$^{\circ}$00$'$47.653$\arcsec$ (J2000), which is located near the radio continuum source C (RA = 02$^{\rm h}$42$^{\rm m}$40.715$^{\rm s}$, Dec. = -00$^{\circ}$00$'$47.636$\arcsec$ (J2000)) \citep{mux96}.
 Thus, the off-nuclear maser emission is tentatively found at C, despite the fact that the detection level is $\sim$2--3$\sigma$.
 The upper limit of the isotropic maser luminosity is estimated to be $\sim$ 0.1 $\lsun$.

 The coordinates of the nuclear component at 5 GHz and the masers are listed in table~\ref{tab1}: A mean position of the detected masers in the blue-shifted and systemic velocity range is RA = 02$^{\rm h}$42$^{\rm m}$40.7087$^{\rm s}$, Dec. = -00$^{\circ}$00$\arcmin$47.949$\arcsec$ (J2000).
 Therefore, the positions of the masers in the blue-shifted and systemic velocity range are all confined within $\approx$ 0.02$\arcsec$ (20 mas) from the mean position, consistent with the results of earlier observations.